programminghistorian/ph-submissions/lessons/r-basics-with-tabular-data.md

 ### Practice

-1. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
+A. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
 Add the two variables together on the next line.

-2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950.
+B. Use the variables you just created to find the difference between air travellers in 1960 versus 1950.

 ### Solutions

-1. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
+A. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
 Add the two variables together on the next line.

 ```
 > Jan1950<- 115